spyros-briakos/AI-Research-Assessment-TextNormalization-SongSimilarity/README.md

 - **Text_Normalization.ipynb**: A Jupyter notebook that demonstrates my full implementation for the text normalization task.
 - **Text_Normalization_Report.pdf**: A PDF report detailing my approach, methodology, and findings for the text normalization task.
 - **Cover_Song_Similarity_Report.pdf**: A PDF that outlines my approach and methodology for the cover song similarity task.
 This task is not fully implemented, but the report provides a detailed explanation of the steps I would take.
+- **Hiring_Assignment.pdf**: A PDF that describes assignment objectives, includes guidelines and what exactly will be evaluated for each use case.

 ## Time and Cost Breakdown